Petrus killings

 The Petrus killings (portmanteau of Penembakan Misterius) were a series of extrajudicial executions in Indonesia that occurred between 1983 and 1985 under President Suharto's New Order regime.
 Without due process, estimated thousands of criminals and other offenders (including alleged political dissents) were killed by undercover Indonesian Army death squads and secret police forces.
 Their bodies were then placed in public places which terrorized an unaware populace.
 The executions were part of a government effort to reduce crime and estimates of the death toll have ranged from 300 to 10,000.

 Origin of name

-The term Petrus is derived from the Indonesian backronym containing the words penembak misterius (mysterious shooter), referring the undercover and anonymous nature of the death squads.
+The term Petrus is derived from the Indonesian backronym containing the words penembak misterius (mysterious shooter), referring to the undercover and anonymous nature of the death squads.
 It is also known colloquially as "dar der dor", which is an Indonesian onomatopoeia for the sound of a gunshot.
 Petrus is also the Indonesian version of the name Peter.